-Important Notice: Students at CSB/SJU who apply for academic credit for an International Internship will be considered approved and registered only after the Registration for Internship - Learning Contract form has been received and signed by the Assistant Director of Experiential Learning & Community Engagement.
-Please click here to start drafting your contract.
-Please note the following, important requirements for International Internships:
+You are considered approved and registered for an international internship only after the Learning Contract form has been received and signed by the Assistant Director of Experiential Learning & Community Engagement.

-1. Health and Emergency Contact Form: Students need to complete this form online:
+1. International Travel Registration: Students need to complete this form online.

 As a reminder, students must register at the beginning of their internship.
 Credits cannot be earned after the internship is completed.

-Students will begin the registration process for international internship credits the semester before they plan to intern by completing these steps:
+Begin the registration process for international internship credits the semester before you plan to intern by completing these steps:

 1. Find a Faculty Moderator in the department where you plan to earn credits.
 The faculty moderator is typically a professor from whom you've taken a class or with whom you've developed a relationship.
 It's a good idea to talk to your faculty moderator during the planning stages of your internship and get a verbal agreement to moderate for your internship.
-For management majors, the faculty moderator will be assigned by the Internship Office.
+For Global Business Leadership (GBUS) majors, the faculty moderator will be assigned by Steve Schwarz.